agileactors/academy-node-workshop/README.md

 In this branch we will introduce the File System(fs) and the path module.

 The fs module provides an API for interacting with the file system.
-The path module provides utilities for working with file and directory paths
+The path module provides utilities for working with file and directory paths.

 Usage:
 ```